 All reviews, good or bad, can impact your business.
 You can’t control what any one person says, but you can manage your online reputation, which includes reviews.
 With that in mind, let’s explore how to get positive property reviews.

-67% of customers read online reviews before making a purchase.
+About 72% of residential prospects read online property reviews before making a purchase.
+That means most renters want to know what other renters think, so positive reviews are important for bringing in residents.
 To earn and maintain a healthy positive-to-negative review ratio, you need to achieve two goals:

 - Collect as many positive reviews as you can.

-- Respond to all reviews in a professional manner.
+- Respond to all reviews in a timely and professional manner.

 You may have noticed that negative property reviews can be very long and detailed.
 All those specific details can paint your business in a bad light.